When Is the Tax Deadline?

 If you miss the March 1 filing deadline due to severe weather or resulting power outages, you can request a waiver of any estimated tax penalties.
 You don’t have to be in a state or federally declared disaster area to receive the tax relief.
 To request the waiver, complete Form 2210-F: Underpayment of Estimated Tax by Farmers and Fishermen and file it with your return.

-Learn how to find your tax extension conformation number with help from the tax experts at H&R Block.
+Receive an IRS 671C letter?
+Learn more about letter 671C, why you received it, and how to handle it with help from the tax experts at H&R Block.

 If you sold stock, bonds or other securities through a broker or had a barter exchange transaction, you will likely receive a Form 1099-B. Learn more from H&R Block.

 Tax reform increased the standard deductions starting in tax year 2018.
 Find the new standard deduction amounts and how tax reform changed personal exemptions.